-Finally a super yacht stewardess must fulfil her safety role in a case of an emergency.
+Finally, a superyacht stewardess must fulfil her safety role in the case of an emergency.
 Her role will depend on her position, the size of the vessel and her qualifications.
 Her role will be allocated to her by the Captain or Chief Officer (again depending on the size of the vessel) and must be taken very seriously.

 Thank you for reading my article on “What Does a superyacht stewardess do”, and for your interest in this amazing industry.